 To help directors deal with health and safety risks, and so avoid liability for themselves and their companies, in 2007 the Health and Safety Executive, the body that enforces health and safety law, teamed up with the Institute of Directors to produce guidelines, Leading Health and Safety at Work – Leadership Actions for Directors and Board Members (12-page / 456KB PDF), which sets out an agenda for effective leadership by the board.

 The first step is to set the right ‘tone at the top’ and for the board to provide effective leadership from the top down.
 The guidance sets out three ‘essential principles’ that underpin good health and safety performance:

 A four-point agenda can be used to embed these principles into an organisation’s culture by:

-As mentioned in Corporate manslaughter, an OUT-LAW guide, directors and senior managers who read this guidance and follow it will give their companies a better chance should they ever be investigated for a gross breach of the duty of care under the corporate manslaughter legislation.
+Directors and senior managers who read this guidance and follow it will give their companies a better chance should they ever be investigated for a gross breach of the duty of care under the corporate manslaughter legislation.

 In addition, examples of conduct by directors and senior managers that can avoid or minimise the risk of prosecution include: